-This course offers an expansion of skills and knowledge of drawing and design concepts, and further exploration of techniques and media, including watercolor and/or acrylic painting.
-Students will explore aesthetic issues, examine and discuss historically important art works from a variety of cultures, using the language of art criticism.
-In addition to art production, students will use a variety of learning strategies including reading, analyzing and responding to develop a deeper understanding of art.
+This course offers an expansion of skills and knowledge of drawing, painting, and design concepts.
+An emphasis will be on idea generation; artistic investigations in techniques and media; initial development of personal voice and style and the development of a greater awareness of art beyond school.
+In addition to art production, students will use a variety of learning strategies including reading, analyzing, and interpreting to respond, connect, and develop a deeper understanding of art from a variety of cultures and time periods.
+This is a year-long course.